ZeynabKhani/ton-trustless-bridge/README.md

 ### 2- Transaction-Checker Smart Contract
 - This contract validates Merkle proofs of transactions included in blocks from the counterparty blockchain.
 - It processes a check_transaction message containing the transaction data, proof, and transaction block information and interacts with the Lite-Client contract to verify block validity.

+The implementation details are based on the specifications outlined in the [Ton Trustless Bridge Challenge documentation](https://contest.com/docs/TrustlessBridgeChallenge), ensuring adherence to the required design and security principles.

 **The tests and scripts in this project currently are samples to bridge the masterchains of Ton Fastnet and Ton Testnet.**